deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Vemik had eventually given up and gone to sit with Julian, who was whittling a small toy out of Forestfather bark and listening at the edge of the conversation while diplomatically *not* taking part.
 After a while, he’d got out his sketchbook and extra-large chunky pencil, and taken to sketching.

 The discussion went on until sometime after sunset, when the sky was shading to purple and dark blue.
-It was fairly peaceful but *very* serious with hardly any grab-ass and aggressive flirting at all, which made it practically Parliamentary by Ten’gewek standards.
+It was fairly peaceful but *very* serious with hardly any grab-ass and aggressive flirting at all, which made it practically Parliamentary by Ten’Gewek standards.

 Xiù wasn’t invited.
 She attended anyway, watching from high above via the drone and listening through its highly directional microphone.
-It had *instantly* become her favorite toy, and she’d resolved that the second she was forced to give it back, she’d buy one of her own when they go back to Folctha.
+It had *instantly* become her favorite toy, and she’d resolved that the second she was forced to give it back, she’d buy one of her own when they got back to Folctha.

 Dan Hurt sat next to her, watching and listening via a tablet.

 “...You really have to admire their stubbornness, don’t you?” he asked after the third time the conversation looped back around to the problem of needing to kill that Brown One.

 “Mm-hm.”
 Xiù nodded sadly.
 If that Brown One attacked again, there’d be grieving families who might justifiably wonder *why* they hadn’t used the Sky-magic.
-She had to admire how seriously the Ten’gewek took their independence, but that was going to be hard if people got killed.
+She had to admire how seriously the Ten’Gewek took their independence, but that was going to be hard if people got killed.

 She glanced over to the other end of the research camp.
 Hoeff and Claire were working things out over there, sitting side-by-side in camp chairs by the fire and making s’mores.
 It seemed to be going well, or at least Hoeff seemed to be much more relaxed than usual… and to judge by the way Claire touched his arm and smiled and laughed at one of his jokes, *she* thought it was going well too.